cknight/kv-client/NOTES.md

 3. Connections filter
 4. Introduce configuration
 5. Mobile responsiveness
+6. Tracking/Analytics

 Config
 * ability to connect to this KV instance, part of role based access
+* allow connection id to be marked as production
 * restrictions on specific connections or environments:
    - permit read, copy from, copy into, delete, set, 'all'
    - allow connection